£20,500 (7,995,000 Ft) for a completely renovated, 48 Sq. Meter, apartment in Szeged is.....

 The EU has provided 112 for you to dial in an emergency.
 It works anywhere within Europe and is free to call.

-Welcome to Living In Hungary - A 'Free Information' website for potential property owners, landlords, workers and students coming from another EU country to Hungary that explains the following (step-by-step where applicable):
+Welcome to Living In Hungary - A 'Free Information' website for potential property owners, landlords, workers and students coming from another EU country to Hungary that explains the following: